This post may contain affiliate links. Please read our privacy policy.

 - Grill the peaches: Cut each peach in half and remove the pits.
 Grill over medium-high heat for about 5 minutes before flipping, then grilling another 3 minutes on the other side.

 - Serve: Remove the peaches from the grill and place them on a serving platter.
-Add burrata to each slice and drizzle with the balsamic glaze, if desired.
+Add burrata to each piece and drizzle with the balsamic glaze, if desired.
 Serve with crusty bread if you like.

 What to Serve With Grilled Peaches and Burrata